 The main problem for me, is the fact that the only reason this design exists, is to serve as a callback to Leia's iconic white outfit in Empire Strikes Back.
 That memorable design is the main (and probably only) influence for this, and it pretty much shows.

 And I am aware that I get a lot of hate for hating on this outfit, but, honestly, how can I not hate a design that whilst being royally bored by this snoozefest of a movie, suddenly forces me to think of how much fun I would be having if I were watching Empire Strikes Back instead.

 Also, that convenient tear in the outfit that ended up baring her midriff...
 The attempt at sexualizing her is so blatant and unabashed that it's almost sickening.
 And that's without even taking into account the flimsy narrative logic by which, when a gigantic cat attacks you, it only tears some clothing instead of tearing your whole guts out.

-All in all, we left it out of the series because, influence-wise, there's barely anything to talk about, and because it infuriates us too much.
-And fury driven articles are not healthy for us.
+All in all, I left it out of the series because, influence-wise, there's barely anything to talk about, and because it infuriates me too much.
+And fury driven articles are not healthy for me.

 This design was in a scene that ended up being cut from the movie, which makes it, theoretically, not a 'canon' Padme outfit.
-Which, by our books, means we don't actually have to review it.
+Which, by my books, means I don't actually have to review it.
 Still, that wasn't the only reason behind the decision of leaving it out of the main series.